nextnanopy/nextnanopy/README.md

 ## Installation

 Nextnanopy can be installed on Linux / OS X / Windows.
-For details, please refer to docs/How to install nextnanopy.pdf.
+For details, please refer to docs/How to install nextnanopy.md.

 ## Documentation